 Don McCleve's Recap:

 From Buenos Aires, you’ll take a 2 hour and 30-minute flight to El Calafate, Argentina.
-(No flights are included in package.)
-For the weeklong package, the lodge requests guests to be in El Calafate, on the Friday night prior to the start of their trip.
-(The hotel is not included in the package.)
-On Saturday morning, you’re picked up at 8:30 a.m. for the five-hour drive to the lodge.
+(No flights or hotel nights are included in package.)
+For the weeklong package, the Lodge requests guests to be in El Calafate, on the Friday night prior to the start of their trip.
+On Saturday morning, you’re picked up at 8:30 a.m. for the five-hour drive to the Lodge.
 The night of departure, overnight in El Calafate is not required as you’ll be able to head home by taking an overnight flight.

 Estancia Laguna Verde Lodge